 AQNZ Women of Aquaculture Aotearoa Awards

-Introducing the Awards
+Introducing the 2026 Awards

 WoAA Outstanding Service Award

-To support your nomination, consider the following:
+To support your nomination, consider:

-Significant and sustained contributions to an industry or area over time.
+• Significant and sustained contributions over time

-Demonstrated leadership and influence at a national or global level.
+• Demonstrated leadership and influence at a national or global level.

-A legacy of mentorship, innovation, or transformative change.
+• A legacy of mentorship, innovation, or transformative change.

 WoAA Excellence Award

-Positive contributions to team culture, projects, or outcomes.
+• Positive contributions to team culture, projects, or outcomes.

-On the rise individuals developing and leading in an area or discipline
+• On the rise individuals developing and leading in an area or discipline

 Why Awards?